Jira automation triggers

 Emoji reaction to Slack message

-Since this trigger uses the Slack workspace and channels you set up in chat settings, it won’t work unless you connect this service project to a Slack workspace and channel.
+Since this trigger uses the Slack workspace and channels you set up in chat settings, it won’t work unless you connect this service space to a Slack workspace and channel.
 Learn how to set up chat in Slack

 Design triggers

-Design linked to issue
+Design linked to work item

 Linked design updated